Future Homes Hub Logo

 • record the enhancement in the biodiversity gain site register

-You will only be able to buy credits from the Government as a last resort when onsite and local offsite provision of habitat cannot deliver the BNG required.
+statutory biodiversity credits from the government as a last resort when onsite and local offsite habitat provisions cannot deliver the required BNG.

 When to consider net gain in your design and build

-You should think about how to include biodiversity from the earliest stage of your development.
+You should consider how to include biodiversity from the earliest stage of your development.
 Include BNG when you make decisions about:

 • planning your design and build, so you do not lose biodiversity value during construction